We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Xandarians have built an outpost on earth located in Epcot.
 That particular outpost is now under threat.

-Disney also released a teaser video for the ride.
+Disney released a teaser video for the ride back before it opened.
 It gives just enough of a glimpse to make you pretty excited about the ride, but not enough to truly spoil it.

 The teaser gives you a glimpse of the reverse launch, as well as the bad guy of this story, Eson the Celestial.